future-agi/traceAI/python/frameworks/google-adk/README.md

             "error_message": f"Weather information for '{city}' is not available.", }

 agent = Agent(
     name="test_agent",
     model="gemini-2.5-flash-preview-05-20",
-   description="Agent to answer questions using tools.", instruction="You must use the available tools to find an answer.", tools=[get_weather]
+    description="Agent to answer questions using tools.",
+    instruction="You must use the available tools to find an answer.", tools=[get_weather],
 )

 async def main():
     app_name = "test_instrumentation"